AdobeDocs/campaign-standard.nl-NL/help/automating/using/importing-data.md

 Houd u aan de volgende beginselen om de consistentie van gegevens in de Adobe Campagne-database te garanderen:

 * Als de geïmporteerde gegevens overeenkomen met een referentietabel in Adobe Campaign, moet deze in de workflow overeenkomen met de desbetreffende tabel.
-Records die niet overeenkomen, moeten worden afgewezen.
+Records that do not match should be rejected.
-* Zorg ervoor dat de geïmporteerde gegevens altijd **&quot;genormaliseerd&quot;** zijn (e-mail, telefoonnummer, direct-mailadres) en dat deze normalisatie betrouwbaar is en in de loop der jaren niet zal veranderen.
-Als dit niet het geval is, zullen sommige duplicaten waarschijnlijk in het gegevensbestand verschijnen, en aangezien de Campagne van Adobe geen hulpmiddelen verstrekt om &quot;vage&quot;aanpassing te doen, zal het zeer moeilijk zijn om hen te beheren en te verwijderen.
+* Ensure that the imported data is always **&quot;normalized&quot;** (email, phone number, direct mail address) and that this normalization is reliable and will not change over the years.
+If this is not the case, some duplicates are likely to appear in the database, and as Adobe Campaign does not provide tools to do &quot;fuzzy&quot; matching, it will be very difficult to manage and remove them.
-* Transactionele gegevens moeten een afstemmingssleutel hebben en in overeenstemming zijn met de bestaande gegevens om het creëren van duplicaten te voorkomen.
+* Transactional data should have a reconciliation key and be reconciled with the existing data in order to avoid creating duplicates.
-* **Verwante bestanden op volgorde** importeren.
-Als het importeren uit meerdere bestanden bestaat die van elkaar afhankelijk zijn, moet de workflow ervoor zorgen dat de bestanden in de juiste volgorde worden geïmporteerd.
-Wanneer een bestand mislukt, worden de andere bestanden niet geïmporteerd.
+* **Import related files in order**.
+If the import is composed of multiple files that depend on each other, the workflow should make sure that the files are imported in the correct order.
+When a file fails, the other files are not imported.
 * **U kunt gegevens dedupliceren**, combineren en de consistentie behouden wanneer u ze importeert.

 ## Gecodeerde gegevens beheren {#managing-encrypted-data}